 Whatever the reason, this has nothing to do with you and you should not be denied your workers compensation because your employer thinks that it’s not a good time.

-If you’ve had an accident in Brisbane or Queensland and have questions regarding your rights and entitlements you can call us and have your situation assessed for free by a WorkCover lawyer who specialises in cases like yours.
+If you’ve had an accident in Brisbane or Queensland and have questions regarding your rights and entitlements you can call us and have your situation assessed for free by a workers compensation lawyer who specialises in cases like yours.
+Alternatively, you can start your claim online and we’ll call you back.

 Some of the most common types of injuries suffered at work include